ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 9. [USB Power Bank](https://www.amazon.com/gp/product/B08HN6JK7N/ref=ppx_yo_dt_b_asin_title_o04_s02?ie=UTF8&psc=1) (Yeah-yeah, this is only 2.4A per port, but that's probably going to be fine for my uses.)

 ### Building - Putting it all together
+Assembling the various pieces should be fairly self-explanatory.
+Hopefully if you're reading this guide, you can figure it out.
+Nevertheless, there's some pics below that might be helpful.

 ##### Pics and stuff
+First, the Raspberry Pi4 and the heat sinks that came with the kit.

+(Pics here)

+Second, all of the pieces.
+The Pi4, the fan hat, the mSATA (or M.2) SSD, and the SSD adapter.

+(Pics here)

+A gotcha.
+The Argon fan hat has a bolt that holds the fan on the board.
+This bolt interferes with one of the heat sinks.
+I removed it so there was adequate clearance.
+Three out of four screws to hold the fan in place should be adequate.
+Here's a pic of the one to remove.

+(Pic here)

+Last, fully assembled.
+Minus the 1 foot USB cable between the SSD adapter and the Pi4.
+**DO NOT, I REPEAT, DO NOT** use the little U shaped USB thingy that comes with the Geekworm SSD adapter.
+It is NOT electronically shielded and **WILL** interfere with Wifi/bluetooth/anything nearby.

+(Pics here)

 ### Booting - Getting it running